clj-pdf/clj-pdf/README.md

 NOTE: using the :pages option will cause the complete document to reside in memory as it will need to be post processed.

-### Known issues

-When document margins are set, some tables may render incorrectly.

 ## Document Format

 ### Metadata